 How much do you need to buy life insurance for seniors over 80

-A funeral will cost, in most cases, between $7,000 and $10,000.
+A funeral will cost, in most cases, between $7,000 and $10,000 on average.
+However, can easily be as much as $20,000 or more.
 A higher price might be paid if the family decides to have a nicer floral arrangement or ceremony– this is where those costs can really start piling up!
 Having large family members attend your funeral could increase its expense as well; after all, there are more mouths to feed (literally) at that point.

 If you happen not to leave enough money for your own burial expenses before passing on then it would just add another burden onto an already heavy load of stress which they must carry with them through life-planning decisions such as choosing casket styles and what kind of flowers should grace their loved one’s sendoff into the next world.